GM-Doolin/redder/README.md

 >>
 >> Once your key has been added to the file, save and exit the file.
 The key is now ready to be used.
 >>
->> To use our key in python, we first need to import `openai` package.
+>> To use our key in python, we first need to import the `openai` package we installed earlier.
 >>
->> Now we can call the function `OpenAI()` and assign it to a variable instance called `clientAI` that we can use to make requests from:
+>> Once done, we can just call `OpenAI()` and assign it to a variable instance called `clientAI` that we can use to make requests from:
 >>
 >> ```
 >> import openai